cirocosta/estaleiro/docs/talk/README.md

 exist, and Dockerfiles aren't a thing.

 ## the bare minimum of building container images

-If we erase from our minds the fact that `Dockerfile` is the de-facto way of building container images today, we can summarize the creation of that image as:
+If we erase from our minds the fact that `Dockerfile` is the de-facto way of building container images today, we could perhaps summarize the creation of that image as:

 1. bringing some content from a local directory
 2. installing some dependencies